 It was also a strongly held view that the EEC as well as its successor the European Union (EU) has a significant democratic deficit, confirmed by the limited powers of the European Parliament, the complicated procedures for the appointment of the Commission and its president and the Commission's extensive powers.
-However virtuous the qualities of Messrs Barnier, Juncker and Tusk may be, it is difficult to think of them as anything other than faceless bureaucrats.
+However virtuous the qualities of Messrs Barnier, Juncker and Tusk may be to a layman they are nothing but faceless bureaucrats.